Medecube/MoDK/README.md

 # MoDK
 W.I.P. adding random things to CDDA.

+Tested on build: 10698

   Hello, I'm Medecube.
 This mod is mostly comprised of some stuff I want to add to the game, either for me or for people who don't have time/patience to do it.
+I do this out of respect for the devs of the game: so that no one nags them about something they did, because I for one agree with their choices.

   At the moment, there isn't much.
 Just revamping the obsolete laser turret, and giving it fusion power instead of solar.
+PLEASE, please, if you encounter a problem or a bug, contact me on discord (I'm in both the official CDDA channel and the community one) OR raise an issue.
+You can do that if you have a suggestion too.

-Progression through this mods:
+Progression through this mod:

   A. Chems: